-A combination of experience mined from being a solicitor and a business development professional hard-wires you with a design thinking approach that is needed to empathize with how barristers and clients think and behave.
+A combination of experience solicitor and a business development professional hard-wires you with a design thinking approach.
+It empathizes with how barristers and clients think and behave.

 I pivoted to BD at a time when the ‘more for less’ challenge was its zenith.
-My shift from private practice to business development was propelled by an interest in how client relationships and the delivery of legal services were changing.
-Following the 2008 crisis, there was a surge in the accessibility of alternative legal service providers, increasing liberalization, and a dawning recognition on the part of clients that it was a buyers’ market characterized by higher demand for better value.
+My shift from private practice to business development began with how client relationships and legal services delivery were changing.
+Following the 2008 crisis, there was a surge in the accessibility of alternative legal service providers.
+It increases liberalization and a dawning recognition on the part of clients that it was a buyers’ market characterized by higher demand for better value.
 In many ways the disruption that took place led to the creation of this role, in 2017, and since then there has been a growing groundswell of interest in PD at Chambers, and we have seen other Chambers in HK who have followed suit by implementing similar roles.

 Taking on a PD role has enabled me to be at the vanguard of industry change.
 It has also facilitated my goal of working more closely with clients and being able to interact with clients across a swathe of different industries.

 This role serves to dismantle the myths surrounding the difficulty formerly associated with a PD function in Chambers.
 Some of the barriers that prevent barristers from interacting directly with lay clients do not apply to my function.
 As a PD Director you supply the connective tissue that clients need to access our barristers given that the Bar Code of Conduct prohibits direct access (with some exceptions – see below.)

 Given that this is a pioneering role in HK, we have had an opportunity to put the architecture in place with a view to moving the needle on how PD in Chambers is carry.
 And this has been extremely rewarding.